 International StudentsEdison State is authorized by the federal government to enroll F-1 students.
 Students seeking this immigration status must meet the admission requirements of other Edison State students.
-To be issued an I-20, (Certificate of Eligibility for non-immigrant students) students will also be required to provide proof of proficiency with the English language (500 on TOEFL, for example) and proof of sufficient funding to meet all expenses for the duration of their enrollment at Edison State.
-Aliens in the United States with a visa category other than F-1 (and their dependents) may enroll in Edison State (unless their visa category specifically prohibits study).
+To be issued an I-20 (Certificate of Eligibility for non-immigrant students) students will also be required to provide proof of proficiency with the English language (500 on TOEFL, for example) and proof of sufficient funding to meet all expenses for the duration of their enrollment at Edison State.
+Aliens in the United States with a visa category other than F-1 (and their dependents) may enroll at Edison State (unless their visa category specifically prohibits study).
 These students are not subject to the restrictions listed for students seeking the F-1 category; they may pay non-resident fees.
 Please visit the

 International Students page for more information.